samuelemarro/samuelemarro.github.io/_pages/about.md

 My research interests include the role of autoregressivity in ML, as well as LLM interoperability and robustness.

-Additionally, I develop smart contracts for both research and industry purposes, and perform security audits of EVM and EVM-like smart contracts.

 This site also hosts a selection of [my projects](/projects/), along with [some extra writings](/blog/).